wyattlake/wyattlake/README.md

 ![Banner](https://i.imgur.com/G91dRpC.png)

 I am interested in Rust and full stack development.
-You can check out my personal site at https://wyattlakeportfolio.web.app/.
+I am currently working on a new portfolio which is linked below in the projects section, but you can check out my current site at https://wyattlakeportfolio.web.app/.

-Here are some of my projects I am currently working on:
+Here are some projects I am currently working on:

 | Project Name     | Description                                        | Link                                         |
 |------------------|----------------------------------------------------|----------------------------------------------|